Frequently Asked Questions

 Judah, the father of the Jewish people.
 The other sons were

-descendents of Jacob and thus descendants of Abraham, but even if not, if we
+descendents of Jacob and thus descendants of Abraham, but even if not, Paul explains that if we

 are Christ's, then we are Abraham's seed, and heirs according to the